Why Sifnos is Worth Visiting: 7 Reasons for 2026

 For our sightseeing day, we considered the easiest walking route possible.

-Since this old lady body of mine struggles to walk uphill or upstairs, the smartest choice was to begin at the highest point on the island and make our way down.
+Since I struggle with mobility, like walking uphill, the smartest choice was to begin at the highest point on the island and make our way down.

-One of the main reasons to visit any Greek island is for the beaches, and Sifnos did not disappoint.
+One of the main reasons to visit any Greek island is for the beaches, and the Sifnos’ beaches did not disappoint.

 There are many gorgeous beaches to choose from, all with unspoiled beauty, and a relaxed atmosphere.
-Some have sand, and others are a little rocky.
+Some have sand, and others are a little rocky, similar to the beaches near Kalamata.

 Vathi Beach

-10 km southwest of Apollonia, this golden beach is located on a picturesque bay surrounded by towering cliffs.
-The beach has soft sand, shallow waters, and many facilities including restaurants and bars just steps from the water.
+Located 10 km southwest of Apollonia, this picturesque bay has golden sand, shallow waters, and facilities including restaurants and bars just steps from the water.

 Kamares Beach